 Auburn is a somewhat small city located in the state of California.
 With a population of 13,776 people and 12 constituent neighborhoods, Auburn is the 371st largest community in California.

 Housing costs in Auburn are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Auburn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Auburn are a mix of both white- and blue-collar jobs.
-Overall, Auburn is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Auburn who work in office and administrative support (12.72%), management occupations (12.13%), and sales jobs (11.21%).
+Auburn is a decidedly white-collar city, with fully 86.24% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Auburn is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Auburn who work in office and administrative support (13.46%), management occupations (12.83%), and sales jobs (10.08%).

+Auburn is a somewhat ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Asian.
-Important ancestries of people in Auburn include Irish, English, Italian, and French .
+Important ancestries of people in Auburn include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Auburn is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.